 One small nitpick that slows the game down is watching Paladin while he travels on the elevators, and there are A LOT of elevators throughout the game.
 Elevator Action didn’t have this much elevator action.
 When Paladin enters, you move him to the right where the control panel is, then select your floor and watch the pulleys go!
 It’s not a big issue, but with how much moving around you do and how necessary elevators are in the play mechanics, it can get pretty repetitive.
 Granted, games like Metroid and Zelda II do the same, but with the former, watching Samus transition areas via elevator builds suspense as it’s always the entering of a new region and with the latter, Link just hops on and the player has full control the entire time.
 Speaking of Metroid, there’s a bit of a Metroid: Fusion feel here – at least a foundationally.
 As mentioned in the story synopsis, you have a commander named Adina that will contact you and give hints from time to time.
 Adina plays the Adam Malkovich to your Samus Aran as you venture to various sectors of the base to clean house.

 With a generous amount of power-ups and some repetitive villains with predictable patterns, it wasn’t too difficult and can be beaten in under an hour.
 The ending had a quirky little scene showing a Trevor and Catherine, two other bounty hunters.
 It’s natural to assume that they’re playable characters, now that the game has been beat, right?
 Nope.
 Maybe it’s like the situation with the animals in Super Metroid and there were characters I was supposed to rescue and simply missed?
 Nope.
 American audiences just had to cope with the confusion until the internet to learn that Cyborg Hunter was originally developed as a game based on Choonsenshi Borgman, or Sonic Soldier Borgman, which is a fun and obscure Japanese animated TV series from 1988 that only lasted one season (with a few OVAs here and there).
-The Japanese version of the game stayed close to the original story line of the show, but the Cyborg Hunter revamping went with the above plot when distributed to all other markets.
-Ironically, the heroes in the anime story line are cyborgs themselves, fighting off inter-dimensional villains while the Cyborg Hunter version states the villains are all cyborgs (though only maybe half seem to be, judging by appearance) and almost no backstory is given to the heroes.
+The Japanese version of the game stayed close to the original story line of the show, but the Cyborg Hunter revamp went with the above plot when distributed to all other markets.
+Ironically, the heroes in the anime story line are cyborgs themselves, fighting off inter-dimensional villains while the Cyborg Hunter game states the villains are all cyborgs (though only maybe half seem to be, judging by appearance) and almost no backstory is given to the heroes.

 A few other interesting little quirks: The Japanese version of the game called the “Ray Gun” by a different name while giving a little nod to the anime (and SMS franchise) Zillion at the same time.